Please note that access to Lindenwald is available through guided tour only.

 There is no charge for tours or to walk the grounds which are available year round from 7:00 a.m. to sunset.
 Pick up a brochure and site bulletin in the parking lot and follow the three quarter-mile wayside loop to learn more about the founder of the Democratic Party.

-The park's visitor center is located across Old Post Road from the visitor parking lot.
-The visitor center is open from 9:00 am to 4:30 pm seven-days-a-week mid-May through the end of October and also on weekends April 21st through mid-May 2018 and during November 2018.
-Please go there first to learn about programs and to sign up for tours of the Lindenwald mansion.
+The park's visitor center is located across Old Post Road from the visitor parking lot, and is open seasonally.
+Check in there first to watch the film, learn about programs, and sign up for tours of the Lindenwald mansion.

 Fees & Passes